Keristero/onb-server-template/readme.md

 1. If all goes well, you should now be able to visit your server in game at `127.0.0.1:8765`

 ## Docker Windows setup (cool kids alternative)
+There is not much advantage to running the server in docker, but you can have it auto start and auto reboot when it crashes
 1. Download and install [Docker Desktop](https://www.docker.com/products/docker-desktop/)
 1. Restart PC, yes, you have to...
 1. open a command prompt / PowerShell / terminal window in the folder you would like to start in.